-Time: 30-40 minutes Ages: Year 5 and up (ages 9 and up) Subjects: Science, Literacy Materials Required: Extinction is Forever worksheet
+Time: 30-40 minutes Subjects: Science, Literacy Materials Required: Extinction is Forever worksheet

 Before this activity, learn about extinct animals and what extinction means.
 Have a group discussion about what extinction means and what they think extinction really means.
 Focus not on the literal (species gone forever) but more on the theoretical and emotional (why do we care when a species goes extinct).